 Dealers of expensive goods are at risk of being exploited by criminals to launder money.
-They’re among several professions whose members may be affected by proposed changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.
+They’re among a range of businesses whose members may be affected by changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

 On this page:

-If you deal in high value goods, you may need to put AML/CFT measures in place once ‘Phase 2’ of the Act comes into effect.
+If you deal in high value goods, you may need to put AML/CFT measures in place.

-This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime.
+This will help prevent money laundering, make it easier for authorities to find out where ‘dirty’ money came from, prosecute criminals, seize illegally earned money and assets, and stop crime and terrorism.

 Here’s a summary of the proposed changes.

 You’ll need to comply with the AML/CFT Act if you buy or sell jewellery, precious metals, precious stones, watches, motor vehicles, boats, art or antiquities, and you:

 If you accept or make cash payments of $15,000 or more, you’ll have to comply from 1 August 2019.

 To help you get ready, see What will I have to do to comply with the AML/CFT Act? and What help will be available?

 Criminals target high value dealers to launder the proceeds of their crimes — their ‘dirty’ money — to cover their tracks and avoid detection.
 For example, some criminals may buy expensive goods with cash, then sell them and get ‘clean’ money for personal use or to fund more criminal activity.
 Others might, for example, keep expensive goods for personal use, trade them with other criminals, or take them overseas and sell them there to avoid raising ‘red flags’ in New Zealand financial institutions.